 Singleplex versus Multiplex Assay

-PCR is one of the most important scientific advances in the field of Molecular Biology and has radically reduced the time and number of steps required to create large quantities of DNA for use in multiple applications.
-Where it has had some of its most profound impact has been in the diagnostics field.
-Not only has PCR increased the speed and accuracy of diagnostics, but it has also been instrumental in the identification and diagnosis of diseases caused by bacteria, viruses, and fungi, many of which are difficult or impossible to identify by conventional methods.
+PCR is one of the most important scientific advances in molecular biology and has radically reduced the time and number of steps required to create large quantities of DNA for use in multiple applications.
+It has had some of its most profound impacts in the diagnostics field.
+Not only has PCR increased the speed and accuracy of diagnostics, but it has also been instrumental in identifying and diagnosing diseases caused by bacteria, viruses, and fungi, many of which are difficult or impossible to identify by conventional methods.

-When designing a PCR assay, primer design, reaction conditions, and enzyme selection all need to be taken into consideration.
-In addition to designing the assay parameters, it is also important to determine what type of assay needs to be designed.
-For example, depending on the target sequence that is being detected, the PCR assay can either be a singleplex or multiplex assay.
+Primer design, reaction conditions, and enzyme selection must be considered when designing a PCR assay.
+In addition to creating the assay parameters, it is also essential to determine what type of assay needs to be developed.
+For example, depending on the target sequence being detected, the PCR assay can either be a singleplex or multiplex assay.
 Both types of PCR assays are defined below.